 LifeSkills Training (LST) is a multi-component substance abuse prevention curriculum addressing social, psychological, cognitive, and attitudinal factors associated with the use of various legal and illegal substances.
 LST’s primary objective is to enhance the development of basic life skills, personal competence, and skills related to resistance to social influences that promote substance use.
 The program consists of three major components that teach students: (1) general self-management skills, (2) social skills, and (3) information and skills specifically related to drug use.
 More than a dozen studies have consistently shown that LST dramatically reduces tobacco, alcohol, and marijuana use, reduces polydrug use, and decreases use of inhalants, narcotics, and hallucinogens.

 The Hoquiam Hero award was created to recognize people who are directly impacting the youth and community of Hoquiam through their time, involvement, and dedication.
-The honorees selected should serve as role models of good character and strong sense of service, going above and beyond in their passion for making a positive influence in our community.
+The honorees selected serve as role models of good character and strong sense of service, going above and beyond in their passion for making a positive influence in our community.
 You can find a list of our current heroes on the “Hoquiam Hero” page.

 Interested in Volunteering your time, or Becoming a Member?